PlayStation TV: Compatibility and whitelist hack

 In 2015 and 2016, hackers found ways to overwrite the PS TV's Whitelist to allow any Vita game to load.
-But while all games will load, compatibility issues persist in certain Vita games reliant on touch and motion controls.
+But while all games would load, compatibility issues persisted in certain Vita games reliant on touch and motion controls.
 For example, Uncharted: Golden Abyss is playable up until any mini game prompting the player to tilt the Vita side to side in order to balance Nathan Drake as he crosses a log.
 But for the most part, the Whitelist hack was well received by journalists, as many other games were playable from start to finish.
 Kyle Orland of Ars Technica reported: "some enterprising hackers have apparently gone a long way toward fixing this problem by increasing the PlayStation TV's software compatibility with a simple hack."
 Joel Hruska of ExtremeTech reported that "a full 30 additional titles" from his collection of Vita games were compatible with PS TV Whitelist hack.
 J.C.
 Torres confirmed that Assassin's Creed III: Liberation, Call of Duty: Black Ops Declassified, Hatsune Miku: Project DIVA F, Silent Hill: Book of Memories and Gravity Rush were among the titles compatible with the hack.
 He also reported: "Interestingly, Netflix also becomes compatible with this hack.
 Netflix is a curious case for the PS TV, as the app, which worked for the Vita, remains broken for the mini console.
 A tragedy for a set-top box device."
 Leadbetter rejoiced: "For the first time, you can play non-approved games like Wipeout 2048 and the Metal Gear Solid HD Collection on your handheld, then continue playing them at home on the big screen."
 He also felt "this exploit opens up some delicious gaming opportunities."
 Marliella Moon of Engadget even joked about the incompatibility of a stock PS TV in her review of the Whitelist hack: "If you have a PlayStation TV collecting dust in a cabinet somewhere, this might make it useful again."